GCTC-NTGC/gc-digital-talent/documentation/accessibility.md

 - [ ] Confirm that objects with informative or functional value have meaningful alternative or ARIA labels.
 - [ ] Review colour contrast for a contrast ratio of 4:5:1 between foreground and background.
 - [ ] Review colour contrast for perceived colour contrast in addition to computed values.
 - [ ] Confirm link texts are descriptive and that their "underline" signifier is present.
-Alternatively, they should have a contrast ratio of 3:1.
+Alternatively, they should have a contrast ratio of 3:1 with adjacent text and present other non-colour signifier on hover/focus.
 - [ ] Confirm that key pages do not rely solely on colour to convey meaning or instruction.

 #### Technical checks